aeternity/protocol/drafts/AENS.md

 The `update` transaction MUST be signed by the owner of the name entry to be updated.

-The `expire_by` MUST NOT be more than 1 year into the future.
+The `expire_by` MUST NOT be more than 36000 blocks into the future.

 #### Transfer